 Is There a Specific Concentration or Ratio of Epsom Salt to Water That Should Be Used for Maximum Effectiveness?

-To achieve maximum effectiveness in repelling mosquitoes, it is recommended to use a specific concentration or ratio of Epsom salt to water.
+To achieve maximum effectiveness in repelling mosquitoes, use a specific Epsom salt-to-water ratio.
 Additionally, alternative natural mosquito repellents can be explored for better results.